girlbossceo/conduwuit/docker/README.md

 static-auth-secret=<a secret key>
 realm=<your server domain>
 ```
+A common way to generate a suitable alphanumeric secret key is by using `pwgen -s 64 1`.

 These same values need to be set in conduit.
 You can either modify conduit.toml to include these lines:
 ```
 turn_uris = ["turn:<your server domain>?transport=udp", "turn:<your server domain>?transport=tcp"]